PleXone2019/arissploit/README.md

 > Arissploit is a free software

-    INFO: This is good platform to start exploring vulnerabilities!
+    INFO: This is a good platform
+    to start exploring vulnerabilities!

 > Simple UX/UI interface for beginners

     INFO: Arissploit has simple UX/UI for beginners!
+    It is easy to understand and it will be easier for you to master the Arissploit Framework.

 > A lot of tools for beginners

-    INFO: Arissploit has 14 exploits - 10 scanners, 16 posts - 38 viruses!
+    INFO: Arissploit has еру following modules
+    14 exploits - 10 scanners, 16 posts - 38 viruses,
+    This is enough for beginners.

 # System requirements

 > python2

+    INFO: You can install it with apt-get install python2

 > python2-pip

+    INFO: Ypu can install it with apt-get install python2-pip

 # Terms of use